MobilityData/gtfs-validator/docs/USAGE.md

 *If you're running a [`v1.x` release JAR file](https://github.com/MobilityData/gtfs-validator/releases) you'll need Java 11, and can follow [these instructions](https://github.com/MobilityData/gtfs-validator/tree/v1.4.0#via-java-on-your-local-computer).
 The below instructions are for the master branch, which will be v2.0.*

 1. Install [Java 8 or higher](https://www.oracle.com/java/technologies/javase-downloads.html).
-1. Download the latest gtfs-validator JAR file from our [Releases page](https://github.com/MobilityData/gtfs-validator/releases) or snapshot artifact from [GitHub Actions](https://github.com/MobilityData/gtfs-validator/actions?query=branch%3Amaster).
+1. Download the [v3.0.1 release jar](https://github.com/MobilityData/gtfs-validator/releases/download/v3.0.1/gtfs-validator-v3.0.1_cli.jar) of the validator.

 ## via cli-app
 **Full list of command line parameters available**